Name: Le Coup de Foudre

 Date: April 2018

 Based on book/manga?: Not sure

 Why did I press play?
 I was sold by the name and plot.

-Thoughts: I’m not sold on this drama, it feels contrived.
-Unsettlingly, it falls into many camps.
-This ambiguity is significant because it is a more serious drama.
-After several episodes, questions begin bubbling to the surface.
+Thoughts: I’m not sold on this drama, it feels contrived, and falls into many camps – It’s ambiguous.
+After several episodes, questions (that shouldn’t be there) are bubbling to the surface.
 What’s the point of this story?
 What message does it strive to convey?
+What genre is it?

-The marriage interviews are somewhat of a novelty, but feels more like someone had a “cool idea” of doing that, instead of it being significant.
-If you’ve been married for four years, and have known each other for 13.
-It’s unlikely you’d focus and care that much about interactions in high school, so much has happened since then.
+The marriage interviews are somewhat of a novelty but feel like someones had a “cool idea” of doing that, instead of it being significant.
+If you’ve been married for four years, and have known each other for 13, it’s unlikely you’d focus and care a lot about interactions in high school – so many other things happened since then.
 Knowing they have a happy ending somewhere makes watching the story more stressful.

-Towards episode 11, (in a unnatural way) most of the story uses the characters to teach life lesson, instead of following a natural arch – it feels a tad patronizing.
+Towards episode 11, (in an unnatural way) most of the story uses the characters to teach a life lesson, instead of following a natural arch – it feels a tad patronizing.

 As mentioned above, this is a more serious drama, by the end of the episodes, there is a light foreboding and not many laughs.
 You can feel the stress of their impending misunderstanding/”break-up” hovering around.

 This drama is good in the sense that the melancholy draws you in and many experiences of the characters are eerily relatable.

 - The acting is spot on (well 92%)!
 No matter where the story goes, it’s relaxing that each actor can handle (and handles) their characters marvelously.
 They do such a good job, that it’s evident these are real people (characters) that have so much depth and we only get to see what they choose to show us.